 Hanna, H. Mark

-Energy is an input cost to agricultural production.
-Knowing typical values can help farmers evaluate management options.
-Diesel, propane, and electrical energy used on the farm during selected field operations, crop drying, and in swine housing were measured on Iowa State University farms.
-Baseline values were measured and for tractor operation management styles were compared.
+Energy is an input to agricultural production.
+Knowing typical values can help farmers to evaluate management options.
+Diesel, propane, and electrical energy used on the farm during selected field operations, crop drying, and in swine housing were measured on Iowa State University research and demonstration farms.
+Baseline values were measured and tractor operation management styles were compared.